Reporting Abuse to Internet Platforms

 You may not use pornographic or excessively violent media in your profile image, header image, or background image.

-Twitter does not tolerate threats of violence or promotes violence and terrorism.
+Twitter's policy says it does not tolerate threats of violence or content that promotes violence and terrorism.
 Users cannot make threats of violence or promote violence on the basis of race, ethnicity, national origin, religion, sexual orientation, gender, gender identity, age, or disability.
+You can report tweets or profiles that make violent threats directly to Twitter (see above).

 Abuse and harassment

 Users may not engage in targeted abuse or harassment.
-Factors taken into account:
+Factors taken into account include:

 - if a primary purpose of the reported account is to send abusive messages to others;